-We also offer large print programs for all productions, available at the concierge booth in the main lobby or online 1-2 weeks prior to the first preview performance.
-Check individual show pages throughout the season for links to download.
+We offer large print programs for all productions, available at the concierge booth in the main lobby.
+Digital, zoomable versions of each playbill are also available approximately one week prior to each show opening.
+Check the individual show pages throughout the season to view the digital playbills.

 For Patrons who are Deaf or Hard of Hearing